 3. Glass Crank Ride

-Saturday should be your 'Glass Crank Ride': a super-slow spin requiring minimal effort to turn the pedals.
-You can add in a few activation efforts if you’re feeling sluggish or have spent time in the car driving over to stay at Ampleforth the night before.
+Saturday before the sportive should be your 'Glass Crank Ride': a super-slow spin requiring minimal effort to turn the pedals.
+You can add in a few activation efforts if you’re feeling sluggish or have spent time in the car driving to Harrogate for Express Sign-on.

 4. Sit - even lie